vvshard/just-bun/README.md

 ##### mainupdate/ folder

-Used to update main.js from the Internet using the `jb -u` command.
+Used to update main.js using `jb -u` command.
+The search paths for the "just_bun-asm" update package are specified in mainupdate\tsconfig.json.
 If you want to prevent accidental updating of main.js, then delete / rename this directory.

 ## Unpleasant features of Bun Shell and ways to work around them